abhitoshj/da2250-dl-semeval2025-ea-mt/Report.md

     - `llama3.1_8b` lags behind the other models in both COMET and Meta scores for all languages.

 - **Language Trends:**
-    - All models tend to perform best on Romance and Germanic languages (es_ES, it_IT, de_DE, fr_FR), with higher COMET and Meta scores.
+    - All models tend to perform best on Roman and Germanic languages (es_ES, it_IT, de_DE, fr_FR), with higher COMET and Meta scores.
     - Performance drops for languages like Thai (th_TH) and Chinese (zh_TW) across all models, with the lowest Meta scores observed for these languages.
     - `gemma3_instruct_4b_text` shows particularly strong performance in Japanese and Korean compared to `llama3.1_8b`.